Table of contents

 Implementation

-Effective implementation of Google Consent Mode v2 requires updating the Google Tag Manager (GTM) CookieScript template.
-This ensures that the website functions correctly under the New permission rules.
+Effective implementation of Google Consent Mode v2 requires updating the GTM (Google Tag Manager) CookieScript template.
+This ensures that the website functions correctly under the new permission rules.

 User impact

 Companies that want to continue using Google ad products must switch to Google Consent Mode v2 by March 2024.
-Not doing so can lead to limitations in online marketing and user engagement opportunities.
+Failure to do so could lead to limitations in online marketing and user engagement opportunities.

 Model Types

-Google offers two deployment models – basic and advanced.
-These should be chosen based on legal requirements and desired outcomes.
+Google offers two deployment models - basic and advanced.
+These should be chosen based on legal requirements and desired results.
 Both models support conversion modeling within Google Ads.

 For a smooth transition to Google Consent Mode v2, it is recommended to use a Google-certified CMP.
-These platforms help to Administer cookie banners and respect users’ consent preferences.
-We use Cookiebot as the CMP in this example.
+These platforms help manage cookie banners and respect users' consent preferences.
+We use Cookiebot as our CMP in this example.

 1. Behind the Cookie Banner: Consent Mode is more than just a cookie banner, it is a system that enables data modeling.
 But to model data, data is needed.
 With the phasing out of third-party cookies, server-side tracking becomes essential for collecting this data, transforming third-party cookies into first-party cookies.

 2. More Relevant Data: The combination of server-side tracking and consent mode allows you to collect more relevant data, resulting in more accurate data analysis.
-This is crucial for companies striving to make data-driven decisions.
+This is crucial for companies striving for data-driven decisions.

-3. Comply with Privacy Laws: This combination enables compliance with strict privacy laws while collecting valuable data.
-Consent mode gives users control over their data, while server-side tracking ensures continuity of data collection.
+3. Privacy Compliance: This combination enables compliance with strict privacy laws while collecting valuable data.
+Consent Mode gives users control over their data, while Server side tracking ensures continuity of data collection.

-Conclusion: Consent Mode and Server-side tracking are a powerful duo.
-They not only ensure compliance with privacy laws, but also improve the quality of the data collected.
+Conclusion: Consent Mode and Server Side Tracking are a powerful duo.
+They not only ensure privacy law compliance, but also improve the quality of the data collected.

-Below, we explain the core aspects and operation of Consent Mode V2 in Google Ads.
-One of the main features of Consent Mode v2 is the ability to send certain non-personal data to Google for conversion modeling.
+Below we explain the core aspects and operation of Consent Mode V2 in Google Ads.
+One of the key features of Consent Mode v2 is the ability to send certain non-personal data to Google for conversion modeling.
 These cookie-free pings include non-identifiable signals such as:

 • Type of conversion